 We encourage friends and relatives to feel welcome to visit you in your home.
 However, your flat has been specially designed as sheltered housing for older people and is not really suitable to accommodate an extra person overnight; that is why we provide a guest flat.

-Please remember that you are responsible for the behaviour of your visitors as long as they are within the scheme.
+Please remember that you are responsible for the behaviour of your visitors.